teacheredu-euniwell/oer-diversity-inclusion/README.md

 While we strive to meet the criteria outlined for Levels A and AA compliance, please be aware that [LiaScript](https://liascript.github.io/), the main authoring software used for this OER, does not provide specific information regarding accessibility compliance.

-We integrate interactive [H5P](https://h5p.org/) modules and use those which are marked as “accessible” in the official [H5P Content types recommendations list](https://help.h5p.com/hc/en-us/articles/7505649072797-Content-types-recommendations).
+We integrate interactive [H5P](https://h5p.org/) modules and use those which are not marked as not accessible in the [H5P Content types recommendations list](https://help.h5p.com/hc/en-us/articles/7505649072797-Content-types-recommendations).

 Feedback
 ---------